DWU CONSULTING — AI RESEARCH

 February 2026

-Since airline deregulation in 1978, more than 40 U.S. airlines have filed for bankruptcy.
+Since airline deregulation on October 24, 1978, more than 40 U.S. airlines have filed for bankruptcy.
 Some liquidated.
 Some emerged after restructuring.
 Some merged with stronger carriers.
 For four decades, bankruptcy has been an industry constant, not an exception.
 This creates an unusual challenge for airport finance professionals: unlike most industries, where bankruptcy is a rare event, bankruptcy is a structural feature of airline economics.

-Understanding airline bankruptcy history is essential for airports because carrier bankruptcy directly impacts airport revenue.
-A carrier with terminal rent obligations or minimum use commitments that goes bankrupt impairs those revenue streams.
-Understanding how long bankruptcies take, what claims get paid, and whether airlines emerge as viable competitors provides insight into revenue stability and covenant enforcement.
+Airline bankruptcy history provides insight for airports evaluating revenue stability and covenant enforcement.
+A carrier with terminal rent obligations or minimum use commitments that goes bankrupt may impair those revenue streams.
+Understanding how long bankruptcies take, what claims get paid, and whether airlines emerge as viable competitors informs airport planning for revenue volatility and contract structuring.

 The Pre-Deregulation Era: Stable Monopolies (1938-1978)